Coronavirus’ impact on tests like GRE, GMAT, IELTS, TOEFL

-To find a new way around that, organizations such as the GMAC(conducts the GMAT exam) and ETS (conducts the TOEFL and GRE exams) have come up with unique technologies that will help students take these tests at-home.
+To find a new way around that, organizations such as the GMAC(conducts the GMAT exam) and ETS (conducts the TOEFL and GRE exams), and British Council (conducts IELTS) have come up with unique technologies that will help students take these tests at-home.
 Here’s the latest news about entrance exams for current and prospective study abroad applicants:

 ETS is the testing institution behind top entrance exams such as the Graduate Record Examination(GRE) and Test of English as a Foreign Language(TOEFL), among others.
 Students around the globe who want to study abroad take these exams but due to COVID-19, they have been postponed or suspended in many countries.
 However, ETS came up with a very clever solution for that.

 Taking your GRE or TOEFL exams in the confines of your own home might sound weird but it’s happening folks!
 Slowly and surely ETS is organizing ‘at-home’ GRE and TOEFL tests for students in Coronavirus affected countries worldwide.
 These ‘at-home tests’ will be administered and monitored by live human remote representatives and the online registration opened on Monday, March 23, 2020.

 Where are the ‘At-home’ GRE and TOEFL tests available?